 There is one interleaved spectrum channel allocated to Bilsdale, CH24, which may be used for local TV, one for York and one for Middlesborough.
-In addition, there may be two more HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 31 and 37.
+In addition there are two low power HD MUXES planned (in the CH 31 to 37 gap) on CHs 31 and 37.
 All of these are within the K group.

 Because of wideband antennas poor response at the bottom of the band, anyone who really requires a “high gain” aerial on a K group transmitter, e.g. Bilsdale, should actually fit a K group !
 See Bilsdale transmitter`s graph